Dense Retrievers Can Fail on Simple Queries: Revealing The Granularity Dilemma of Embeddings: Zero-Shot Evaluation

 • \emph{Direct miss}: embeddings may miss entities or events reflected directly in passages, indicating that the current embedding \textbf{lacks a full view of semantics}, despite queries and passages are relatively short already.
 Errors can be further divided into two types within this scope.

 i) \emph{Literal Error}: embeddings fail to retrieve passages that contain the full or partial query terms verbatim - passages that BM25 can successfully recall.
-Though these cases can be remedied by adding lexical search in practice, we advocate that it is important for embeddings to express full information view.
+Though these cases can be remedied by adding lexical search in practice, we advocate that embeddings should encode concepts with full information view.
 Resolving these seemingly simple matches is still challenging for state-of-the-art encoders, which can be regarded as the \emph{embedding} version of the ``needle in a haystack'' test for LLMs.

 ii) \emph{Semantic Error}: the query is reflected by paraphrasing or in a more abstract way in passages, where embeddings generally outperform BM25 but still have room for improvement.